Five things I’m Scared Sick About… And What I Can Do About It

 I feel as though I’m still learning and unfortunately you don’t know what you don’t know so I’ve pretty much been winging it.
 The good thing is: I wasn’t winging that transition alone.
 I had two coworkers going through the same thing and we tended to bounce ideas off each other.

 2. What if all the weight, all the responsibilities, all the work falls on me?
-How do I prevent myself from becoming resentful and majorly grumpy and (insert six-letter word that starts with the meaning of female dog here)?
+How do I prevent myself from becoming resentful and majorly grumpy and not so nice?

 5. What if, and this is my biggest if, what if my Jesus goes away?
 Can I do this job and retain the core identity of who I am in Christ?
 Will I even notice it if I start losing my Jesus?
 Will I be willing to walk away if I do?
 What will it cost me before it gets to that point?